SendiAp/Remaining/README.md

-## Why are pirates called pirates?
-Because they arrr!
+## Why are fish easy to weigh?
+Because they have their own scales.